AlbinAimleap/cookiecutter-selenium/README.md

-# Cookiecutter AIOHTTP
+# Cookiecutter SELENIUM

-A Cookiecutter template for creating AIOHTTP applications with best practices.
+A Cookiecutter template for creating Selenium applications with best practices.

 ## Usage